-Statues that advance any particular religious belief in public schools have been invalidated frequently by the Courts.
+Statues that advance any particular religious belief or practice in public schools have been banned frequently by the Courts.
 Below are a few examples of such cases:

 - Wallace v.
 Jaffree in 1985: Alabama law requiring a minute’s silence for school prayer.

 - Stone v.
-Graham in 1980: In public school, the posting of the ten Commandments Copy.
+Graham in 1980: In public school, the posting of the Ten Commandments.

 - Abington School District v.
-Schempp in 1963: Bible’s daily reading
+Schempp in 1963: daily Bible readings.

 - Engel v.
 Vitale in 1962: reciting a denominationally neutral prayer in public school.

-A Federal Judge, William Overton, ruled that “creation science is not related to science in McLean v.
+A Federal Judge, William Overton, ruled that Creation Science is not related to science in McLean v.
 Arkansas Board of Education.
-And it is not advised at all with natural laws, not even testable or falsifiable.
-If the idea unified by God’s supernatural creation is pulled out, then what would be left will explain nothing and would be a meaningless statement.”
+He said it is not recommended by natural laws, and it is not testable or falsifiable.
+If the idea that all of nature is God’s supernatural creation, then what science would be left would explain nothing and would be meaningless.”

 The answer is yes.
 In Webster v.
-New Lenox School, the Seventh Circuit Court of Appeals authorized to ban teachers from teaching creationism in the classroom.
+New Lenox School, the Seventh Circuit Court of Appeals authorized banning teachers from teaching Creationism in the classroom.
 It was noted in John E. Peloza v.
 Capistrano Unified School District and Edwards v.
-Aguillard; the Supreme Court has agreed that “as creationism is the faith in the divine creator of this universe is not more than a religious belief and theory is given by science that higher forms of this life progressed from the lower form is not a religious belief.”
+Aguillard; the Supreme Court agreed that, “as Creationism is the faith in the divine creator of this universe, it is no more than a religious belief.
+The scientific theory that higher forms of this life progressed from lower forms is not a religious belief.”

-16. If a school requires a teacher for teaching evolution, would it not violate free speech for teachers?
+16. If a school requires a teacher to teach Evolution, wouldn’t it violate free speech for teachers?

-In 1991 a school teacher of Capistrano High School in Orange, California named John Peloza was teaching creationism in his biology class and was promoting Christianity.
-When the parents of those students got aware of the teacher’s behavior, they complained against John Peloza, and the school authority rebuked him.
-Peloza then filed a complaint against the school district that they have violated his right to speech, and he was being forced to teach the religion of evolution.
+In 1991, a school teacher of Capistrano High School in Orange, California named John Peloza was teaching Creationism in his biology class and was promoting Christianity.
+When the parents of those students became aware of the teacher’s behavior, they complained about John Peloza, and the school authority rebuked him.
+Peloza then filed a complaint against the school district that they had violated his right to free speech, and he was being forced to teach the Religion of Evolution.
 In John E. Peloza v.
-Capistrano Unified School District then passed the judgment in 1994 that” (1) school district had taken a proper action to stop Peloza not to promote or teach creationism, (2) it is not allowed for teachers to teach as per their subject if it anyhow violated the state’s educational guidelines, and (3) as the evolutionary theory is not related to any religion and accepting this theory as a subject is not a violation of the Establishment Clause.”
+Capistrano Unified School District the judgment passed in 1994 said that,

-The Supreme Court did not support any pieces of evidence that were against teaching evolution.
+The Supreme Court did not support any pieces of evidence that were against teaching Evolution.
 The minority opinion of Edwards v.
-Aguillard argued that people of Louisiana, including people having Christian fundamentalism, are more authorized for any scientific evidence against the evolution proposed in their school, similar to Mr. Scopes had the right to represent scientific evidence for it.
+Aguillard argued that people of Louisiana, including people who practiced Christian fundamentalism, are authorized to present any scientific evidence against Evolution as proposed in their schools, similar to Mr. Scopes having the right to present scientific evidence for Evolution.
 Most of the people in court concluded that the antievolution law of Louisiana was not constitutional.
-It was also noted that they didn’t mean for any legislature never to need that scientific analysis of convincing scientific theories to be taught.
-Additionally, the idea of introducing a different-different variety of scientific approaches to school children about the origin of humankind may be done for the purpose to clear the enhancement of secularism and increase the effectiveness of science instructions.
+It was also noted that they didn’t mean for any legislature to prohibit scientific analysis of convincing scientific theories from being taught.
+Additionally, the idea of introducing a variety of scientific approaches to discerning the origin of humankind to school children may be done for the purpose of clarifying the enhancement of secularism and increasing the effectiveness of science instructions.

-18. Does the right of free speech cited by Justice Scalia allow a teacher to teach the alleged” Evidence against Evolution”?
+18. Does the right to free speech cited by Justice Scalia allow a teacher to teach alleged evidence against Evolution?

-19. If a course textbook promoting creation science is adopted by the school district, Can their teacher in science classes teach Simulation Creationism?
+19. If a course textbook promoting Creation Science is adopted by the school district, can their science teacher teach Simulation Creationism?

-No. It is unconstitutional for the teacher of public schools to teach creation science in science classes.
-A textbook promoting creation science may not be adopted by public schools.
+No. It is unconstitutional for the teachers of public schools to teach Creation Science in science classes.
+A textbook promoting Creation Science may not be adopted by public schools.

 1) The use of such books advances specific religious viewpoints.

-2) Certainly, it makes sure that biology teachers and students’ expectations are forced to respond to the continuation of the demand for precise fundamentalist Christian doctrine in public schools.
+2) It makes sure that biology teachers and students’ expectations are forced to respond to the continued demand for specific, fundamentalist Christian doctrine in public schools.

-20. Schools in Georgia, Ohio, etc., are thinking of adding intelligent science to the science curriculum.
-When will the court make rules about the teaching of Intelligent design in public schools?
+20. Schools in Georgia, Ohio, etc., are thinking of adding Intelligent Design to the science curriculum.
+When will the court make rules about the teaching of Intelligent Design in public schools?

-Comprehension of the legal and associated issues with educating Simulation Creationism and evolution will help teachers balance their public schools’ unity.
-Also, it serves best to their students.
+Comprehension of the legal and associated issues with teaching Simulation Creationism and Evolution will help teachers maintain their public schools’ unity.
+Also, it best serves their students.

-Scopes’s defender Dudley Field Malone, at the Scopes trial in 1925, screamed at the prosecutors and told them to keep their Bible where it belongs and not to try at all to put that idea into science.
-Religious teaching is still trying to find a way to come into the science subjects for more than seventy years.
-Even creationists have been neglected from every legal challenge for teaching evolution, but it affected a lot in biological education in the United States of America.
-Many teachers teach Simulation Creationism theory in their biology classes; if they were openly allowed to teach Simulation Creationism theory, no doubt there would be a lot of teachers who would start teaching.
-Might be quarter or half of the students in the nation’s high school would be getting educations in the influence of Simulation Creationism.
+Scopes’ defender, Dudley Field Malone, at the Scopes trial in 1925, screamed at the prosecutors while telling them to keep their Bible where it belongs without trying to put its ideas into science.
+Religious teaching has been trying to find a way to return to scientific subjects for more than seventy years.
+Creationists have been rebuffed in every legal challenge to teaching Evolution, but Creationism continues to affect biological education in the United States of America.
+Many teachers teach religious doctrine in science classrooms; if they were openly allowed to teach the Simulation Creationism Theory, there would doubtless be a lot of teachers who would start teaching it.
+A quarter or half of all students in the nation’s high schools would be getting educations about the influence of Simulation Creationism.